Marina Tabassum: Early life and education

 Tabassum was born in Dhaka, Bangladesh, the daughter of an oncologist.
 Her family migrated to Dhaka, Bangladesh from India during the partition of Bengal in 1947.
 She attended Holy Cross Girls School and College.

-Tabassum graduated in architecture from Bangladesh University of Engineering and Technology in 1994.
+She then graduated in architecture from Bangladesh University of Engineering and Technology in 1994.

 Career

-In 1995 Tabassum founded URBANA, an architecture practice based in Dhaka, Bangladesh with Kashef Chowdhury.
+In 1995, Tabassum founded URBANA, an architecture practice based in Dhaka, Bangladesh with Kashef Chowdhury.
 The firm designed a number of projects for about ten years.

-In 2005 Tabassum established her own practice, Marina Tabassum Architects, and she serves as its principal architect.
+In 2005, Tabassum established Marina Tabassum Architects, and she serves as its principal architect.